 What is A/B Testing for email marketing?

 For A/B testing, you test A versus B, and use whichever one works best.
-For email marketing, that means you send two different email headlines to a small percentage of your subscribers (30%).
+The A/B testing for email marketing means that you send two different email headlines to a small percentage of your subscribers (30%).
 Once the better email is determined, the remaining 70% of subscribers receive that winning headline.
 Mailchimp has more options and criteria for A/B testing, but ConvertKit makes it super easy and simple to test.

 What software integrations are there for ConvertKit vs Mailchimp?